diskuv/dirsp-exchange/CONTRIBUTING.rst

 ============

 We consider and encourage pull requests that have signed off with a `Developer Certificate of Origin <https://developercertificate.org>`_.
+You'll need to review the `LICENSE* files in https://github.com/diskuv/dirsp-exchange <https://github.com/diskuv/dirsp-exchange>`_.

-If you are fine with that, please checkout the code and read whichever sections of this internal development guide that interest you.
+If you are fine with that, please ``git clone https://github.com/diskuv/dirsp-exchange`` and read whichever sections of this internal development guide that interest you.

 Visual Studio Code
 ------------------